Seeking out the

 Color: Color

-Wild Tales, a dark and funny anthology film from Argentina, written and directed by Damián Szifron and starring a terrific ensemble of actors, offers up a magnificently barbed concoction of whimsy and brutality.
+This dark and funny anthology film from Argentina, written and directed by Damián Szifron and starring a terrific ensemble of actors, offers up a magnificently barbed concoction of whimsy and brutality.
 Unlike anthologies that revolve around a central location (Grand Hotel, New York Stories, Paris, je t'aime), a specific individual (Mystery Train, Four Rooms, 32 Films about Glenn Gould), an object (Twenty Bucks, Coffee and Cigarettes, The Red Violin), or a cinematic genre (Eros, Creepshow, Twilight Zone: The Movie), Wild Tales coalesces around a central theme—revenge.
-Of course, revenge films are a genre unto themselves, but most movies in that category don’t look or unfold anything like Wild Tales.
-Szifron’s movie is far from an exploitation picture; in fact the best way to describe this polished, elegant, masterfully controlled film is “art house.”
-But Wild Tales is the type of art house picture that plays equally well to the midnight movie crowd.
-It’s the one to which you can drag all your friends who refuse to see movies with subtitles.
+Of course, revenge films are a genre unto themselves, but most movies in that category don't look or unfold anything like Wild Tales.
+Szifron's movie is far from an exploitation picture; in fact, the best way to describe this polished, elegant, masterfully controlled film is "arthouse."
+But Wild Tales is the type of arthouse picture that should play equally well to the midnight movie crowd.
+It's a foreign film to which you can drag all your lame friends who refuse to see movies with subtitles.

-I’m not a big fan of anthology films for the simple reason that they are usually so uneven.
-Especially when helmed by multiple directors, the episodes in these collections are rarely of equal caliber; and sitting through 3 to 6 to 32 beginnings, middles, and ends can wear a viewer down.
+I'm not a big fan of anthology films for the simple reason that they are usually so uneven.
+Especially when helmed by multiple directors, the episodes in this type of collection are rarely of equal caliber, and sitting through three to six to thirty-two beginnings, middles, and ends can wear a viewer down.
 Wild Tales is the rare exception.
-Sure, by the time it’s over, you are ready for it to end—one can only take so many revenge stories before burning out—but I was amazed that this 122 min film never falters or lags.
-Not once while watching did I wish the current episode would hurry up and end in the hope that the next one would be better, and as soon the next one started I was never nostalgic for the previous chapter.
+Sure, by the time it’s over, you are ready for it to end—one can only take so many revenge stories before burning out—but I was amazed that this 122-minute film never falters or lags.
+Not once while watching did I wish the current episode would hurry up and end in the hope that the next one would be better, and as soon the next one started, I was never nostalgic for the previous chapter.